Torksey Castle: History

 The country house was built by Sir Robert Jermyn in c.
 1560.
 It may have been built as a waypoint for the Jermyn family's travels to York or as a gift to one of their sons.
-In 1645, the property was slighted during the English Civil War.
+In 1645 during the English Civil War, the property was slighted while in the ownership of Thomas Jermyn.
 Having been taken from the Royalist Jermyn family by Parliamentarians, it was burned by Royalist soldiers based at Newark.
 Very little of the structure remained.

 Though the Jermyn family retained control of the estate after the Civil War, the property was not restored, but continued to deteriorate.
 The remains of the buildings were scavenged for usable building supplies by residents of the area.
 Also, the hall was built quite close to the flood-prone River Trent, which may have stood the family in good stead as a source of transportation and commerce (as the Lords of Torksey had been permitted to levy tolls on the river's travellers), but which also contributed to the damage of the building through flooding.
 In 1961, the Trent River Board buried part of the ruins when raising the river bank.

 The west facade and part of the rear wall survive.
 English Heritage undertook stabilisation of the building in 1991 but the building is on the Heritage at Risk Register.